JBHighHair/pg_timetable_gui/README.md

 Working pg_timetable scheduler version 6.2.0 and above running on PostgreSQL.

-DLLs are required to run the binary especially libpq.dll
+DLLs are required to run the binary for Windows especially libpq.dll

 These DLLs can be found in the pgAdmin 4 installation typically under the path C:\Program Files\pgAdmin 4\runtime\

+- d3dcompiler_47.dll
 - libcrypto-3-x64.dll
 - libEGL.dll
 - libGLESv2.dll